 - Artists must submit these sales tax envelopes at the end of the day before breaking down their tent.

 The club runs a credit card machine for those artists who do not have their own way of accepting credit card payments.
-Artists should let us know in advance if they want to use this feature, and be sure to pick them up at the Hospitality Booth.
+Artists should let us know in advance if they want to use this feature, and be sure to pick up a booklet for sales at the Hospitality Booth.
+It is also a good idea for all artists to be familiar with the system in case they need to use it as a backup option.
+This way, if something goes wrong with a personal card reader, an artist can utilize this service that we provide.
 See the Credit Sales Steps.

 Necessities to Bring